kelvinagyareyeboah/Face-Detection-App/README.md

 # Face-Detecti
 A real-time face detection application built in using OpenCV's Haar Cascade classifier.
-The app captures live video from a webcam, detects faces in each fram
+The app captures live video from a webcam, detects faces in each